Mayor’s Youth Employment & Education Program (MYEEP)

 Youth Leadership Development

-Community service is a program-wide effort and is an integral part of the MYEEP experience.
+Community service is a program-wide effort and an integral part of the MYEEP experience.
 Each youth participates in at least one community service event while participating in the program.

 Career Awareness and Planning